marcelosperalta/glossary/README.md

 - A content delivery network, or content distribution network (CDN), is a geographically distributed network of proxy servers and their data centers.
 The goal is to provide high availability and performance by distributing the service spatially relative to end users.

 [Content management system (CMS)](https://en.wikipedia.org/wiki/Content_management_system)
 - A content management system (CMS) is a computer software used to manage the creation and modification of digital content.
 A CMS is typically used for enterprise content management (ECM) and web content management (WCM).
-A CMS typically has two major components: a content management application (CMA), as the front-end user interface that allows a user, even with limited expertise, to add, modify, and remove content from a website without the intervention of a webmaster; and a content delivery application (CDA), that compiles the content and updates the website.
-Examples: Contentful, WordPress, Joomla.
+A CMS typically has two major components: a content management application (CMA), as the front-end user interface that allows a user, even with limited expertise, to add, modify, and remove content from a website without the intervention of a webmaster; and a content delivery application (CDA), that compiles the content and updates the website. e.g. [Contentful](https://www.contentful.com/), [WordPress](https://wordpress.com/), [Joomla](https://www.joomla.org/).

 [Continuous Integration / Continuous Delivery (CI/CD)](https://en.wikipedia.org/wiki/CI/CD)
 - In software engineering, CI/CD or CICD is the combined practices of continuous integration and either continuous delivery or continuous deployment.
 In software engineering, continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day.
-Continuous delivery (CD) is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software, without doing so manually.
+Continuous delivery (CD) is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software, without doing so manually. e.g. [Jenkins](https://www.jenkins.io/), [TeamCity](https://www.jetbrains.com/teamcity/), [CircleCI](https://circleci.com/).

 [Crawler (web crawler)](https://en.wikipedia.org/wiki/Web_crawler)
 - A Web crawler, sometimes called a spider or spiderbot and often shortened to crawler, is an Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing (web spidering).